felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 meta:
   title: Deliveroo Connection to HubRise - Overview
   description: Deliveroo overview and why restaurants and convenience stores should connect it to HubRise.
 With a connection orders are sent to your working tools - EPOS, KDS.
+gallery:
+  - 003-en-main-page.png
 path_override: /
 app_info:
   category: Food Ordering Platforms
-  availability: Worldwide
-  price_range: Free for HubRise subscribed users
+  availability: United Kingdom, Netherlands, France, Belgium, Ireland, Spain, Italy, Australia, New Zealand, Singapore, Hong Kong, United Arab Emirates, and Kuwait
   website: https://deliveroo.co.uk
-  contact: support@hubrise.com
+  contact: support@deliveroo.co.uk
 ---

 ## Description

 Deliveroo is an online delivery platform for restaurants and convenience stores.
 It is based in the United Kingdom but operates in 13 different countries in Europe, Asia, and Oceania.

 Restaurants and convenience stores can benefit from Deliveroo's large pool of customers to grow their business and find new clients.